Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "How to build a gentle lunchtime resets face yoga routine" belongs in the blog because it explains the decision before the download.
-For "How to build a gentle lunchtime resets face yoga routine", the reader may be in a travel day where a short routine is more realistic than a full plan, and the job is to use the same routine long enough to learn from it.
-This article gives context for "How to build a gentle lunchtime resets face yoga routine", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Routine steps: lunchtime resets" belongs in the blog because it explains the decision before the download.
+For "Routine steps: lunchtime resets", the reader may be in a travel day where a short routine is more realistic than a full plan, and the job is to use the same routine long enough to learn from it.
+This article gives context for "Routine steps: lunchtime resets", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway